brandonbehbahani/Hot-Stocks/README.md

-# stocker
+# Hot Stocks
-A program for analyzing closing prices for stocks
+A program for analyzing closing prices for stocks.